Southwest allows alcohol to be carried in checked luggage under the following conditions.

 Any of the items listed below may be checked in substitution of one piece of the free Checked Baggage allowance for each Passenger at no charge on a one-item-for-one-bag basis.
 If the item of sporting equipment exceeds 50 pounds in weight or 62 inches in size (outside length plus height plus width), excess weight and size charges may apply.

-The items listed below will be accepted as Checked Baggage for a $50 each way charge, unless otherwise notes.
+The items listed below will be accepted as Checked Baggage for a $75 each way charge.